 Comprehensive estate planning is even more important for the parents of a child with special needs.
 Like all parents, you undoubtedly want to protect and provide for your child to the best of your ability.
 Incorporating a special needs planning component in your estate plan is crucial to achieving that goal.
-The special needs planning attorneys at O’Reilly Law Firm PLLC explain why special needs planning is important.
+The special needs planning attorney at O’Reilly Law Firm PLLC explain why special needs planning is important.

 Raising a Child with Special Needs